25 VS Code Extensions Worth Installing in 2026

 22. Material Icon Theme

-Publisher: Philipp Kief Why it matters: Replaces the default file icons with distinctive, colorful icons for every file type.
-JavaScript files get a yellow JS icon, TypeScript gets blue, JSON gets a curly-brace icon, and so on.
-This sounds cosmetic, but being able to instantly identify file types in the explorer saves real time on large projects.
+Publisher: Philipp Kief Why it matters: Replaces default file icons with distinctive, colorful icons for every file type.
+JavaScript gets a yellow JS icon, TypeScript gets blue, JSON gets curly braces, and so on.
+Sounds cosmetic.
+It's not entirely.
+Being able to instantly identify file types in the explorer saves real time on large projects where you've got dozens of files with similar names but different extensions.

 23. indent-rainbow

 Publisher: oderwat Why it matters: Colors each indentation level with a different subtle shade.
-In deeply nested code (Python, YAML, or complex JSX), this makes it dramatically easier to see which block you are in.
-The colors are intentionally subtle enough that they do not become distracting.
+In deeply nested code — Python, YAML, or complex JSX — this makes it dramatically easier to see which block you're in.
+Colors are intentionally muted enough that they don't become distracting.
+I didn't think I needed this until I installed it, and now I notice immediately when it's missing.

 Documentation